|

 Discussions: 39

-Post #13 5450 days, 13 hours, 45 minutes, 36 seconds ago
+5652 days, 18 hours, 10 minutes, 55 seconds ago

 *** UPDATE ***

+Hi Warmonger, The battle is still ongoing and so far it's been REALLY tough for my Canadians See what you mean about the wasps.
+I have lost a few to MG fire and mortars Haven't yet found a use for the ATG's as dragging them through woods and setting them up takes too long.
 Infantry reinforcements arrived last turn so I plan to concentrate my men into one area instead of using the present tactic of having them spread out and trying to take too many targets.
+Will keep you update

 --------------------

 success is not final, failure is not fatal: it is the courage to continue that counts.
+Winston Churchill

 PZAUFKLARUNG